 If you were exercising in grassed or dusty areas, you should check every part of your dog's body for parasites such as ticks and mites.
 Some parts that you shouldn't fail to check include ears, armpits, neck, and under the fur.

 You need also to check for foreign objects such as leaves and soil particles.
 If you find some parasites or objects, you can use your fingers to remove them.
 Removing these harmful organisms and objects is a great way to care for your dog's hair and is a task that should not be left out in a field exercise program.

 9. Bathe Your Dog With Soap and Clean Water

-After checking and removing any parasites and foreign objects from his skin and hair, you can go on to bathe him.
+After checking and removing any parasites and foreign objects from their skin and hair, you can go on to bathe them.
 It is recommended to use a soft cloth, soap, or shampoo and clean water to wash your four-legged friend.

-Ensure you wash every part of his body, including paws and nostrils.
-After that, you can rinse him with fresh water and dry him with a clean towel.
-Washing your dog is also a great way to care for his hair.
+Ensure you wash every part of their body, including paws and nostrils.
+After that, you can rinse them with fresh water and dry them with a clean towel.
+Washing your dog is also a great way to care for their hair.

-10. Give Him Healthy Food and Clean Water
+10. Give Them Healthy Food and Clean Water

 11. Let Your Dog Rest

-Finally, lead your jogging companion to his house and provide him with good resting conditions.
-Since he will be extremely tired, he will be highly likely to sleep immediately.
-Let him have enough sleep and rest, and you can facilitate this by not making noise near his house.
+Finally, lead your workout companion to their house and provide them with good resting conditions.
+Since they will be extremely tired, they will be highly likely to sleep immediately.
+Let them have enough sleep and rest.
+You can facilitate this by not making noise near their house.

-Your dog will definitely enjoy more benefits when you prepare him well for jogging and properly take care of him during and after the exercise.
+Your dog will definitely enjoy more benefits when you prepare them well for exercise and also when you properly take care of them during and after working out.
 Your canine friend will stop bad behaviors, build confidence, and start enjoying better sleep with the help of exercises that are accompanied by adequate preparation and proper care.
-Above all, he will gain good health and fitness.
+Above all, they will gain good health and fitness.